Bobby Witt Jr. Player Props: Royals vs. Yankees

 - The Yankees pitching staff ranks 13th in MLB with a collective 8.8 strikeouts per nine innings.

-- The Yankees have the eighth-ranked team ERA across all MLB pitching staffs (3.89).
+- The Yankees have a 3.89 team ERA that ranks eighth across all MLB pitching staffs.

-- Schmidt makes the start for the Yankees, his 20th of the season.
-He is 5-6 with a 4.31 ERA and 95 strikeouts in 94 2/3 innings pitched.
+- Cole tries for his 10th victory when he gets the start for the Yankees, his 21st of the season.
+He is 9-2 with a 2.78 ERA and 134 strikeouts in 123 2/3 innings pitched.

-- In his most recent time out on Sunday, the righty went six innings against the Colorado Rockies, giving up two earned runs while surrendering three hits.
+- The righty last appeared on Sunday against the Colorado Rockies, when he went six innings, allowing one earned run while giving up two hits.

-- The 27-year-old has amassed an ERA of 4.31, with 9.1 strikeouts per nine innings, in 20 games this season.
-Opponents are batting .268 against him.

 © 2023 Data Skrive.
 All rights reserved.